 HAL claims that the benefits included with the Have It All package on seven-night sailings represent a value of $99 per guest, per day, and that this works out to a savings of 50% or more compared to purchasing these amenities separately.

 To quantify the value, we can look at each amenity:

 - The Signature Beverage Package costs $54.95/night, plus a 15% gratuity, though it is available for $49.95 when purchased before your cruise – so we’ll round to $57.50/night.

 - A $100 shore excursion credit, divided by seven nights, is just over $14/night.

 - There are several WiFi packages offered, but HAL, so until "Have It All" package is available for booking, we’ll assume the most economical Social Voyage plan is included, which is $69.99 when ordered for an entire seven-night sailing – or the equivalent of about $10/night.

 - HAL’s Pinnacle Grill costs $39 per person, which works out to about $5.60/night.

-For guests already planning on purchasing beverage packages and WiFi, the “Have It All” package will likely be a no-brainer – especially since we’re likely to see that guests wishing to disembark in ports of call must purchase cruise-line sponsored shore excursions to ensure the safety of guests and locals.
-The additional specialty dining benefit will be welcome us as well, as despite being vegetarian, we really enjoyed Pinnacle Grill on our Nieuw Amsterdam sailing.
+For guests already planning on purchasing beverage packages and WiFi, the “Have It All” package will likely be a no-brainer – especially since we’re likely to see that guests wishing to disembark in ports of call must purchase cruise-line sponsored shore excursions as part of new protocols to ensure the safety of guests and locals.
+The additional specialty dining benefit will be welcome as well, as despite being vegetarian, we really enjoyed Pinnacle Grill on our Nieuw Amsterdam sailing.